yongzpp/Automl-Exploration/README.md

 # Automl

-Exploration and Evaluation of AutoML frameworks
+Exploration and Evaluation of AutoML frameworks (with DSO)

 1) Literature Review on AutoML
 2) Survey on Differentiable Architecture Search (DARTS)